-In 2018, the 100th anniversary of the Republic of Estonia, another outpost of the Estonian History Museum’s was opened at Maarjamäe Palace a termed a history discovery center.
-The historical palace was entirely renovated and the Estonian Film Museum is added in in the park.
+In 2018, the 100th anniversary of the Republic of Estonia, another outpost of the Estonian History Museum’s was opened at Maarjamäe Palace, termed a history discovery center.
+The historical palace was entirely renovated, and the Estonian Film Museum is added to the park.

 Another fun fact: Iceland was the first nation to recognize the newly restored independence of Estonia.
 You are welcome!

-While the Great Guild location is centrally located and looks into more distant history of Estonia, here the exhibition “My Free Country” focussed on the past 100 years of Estonian history so if you are more interested in Soviet times, Estonian’s independence and (re)independence this is the spot for you.
+While the Great Guild location is centrally located and looks into the more distant history of Estonia, this location, with its permanent exhibition “My Free Country,” focussed on the past 100 years of Estonian history.
+Hence, if you are more interested in Soviet times, Estonian’s independence, and (re)independence, this is the spot for you.
 Personally, we think you should visit both!

 For an over-the-top fine dining extravaganza, you will need to head out of town to NOA, one of the world’s 50 best restaurants.

 Only 15 minutes by taxi, NOA is famed for its seaside location, grand architecture, and chic interior design.
 Not to mention the original flavors and panoramic views of the Tallinn skyline and the sea.

 A dinner at NOA does not come cheap, and you often need to reserve weeks in advance – especially during the busy summer season – but for your efforts, you will be rewarded with bold global flavors, delicious cocktails, an eccentric wine list and sea-views from every, single table.